Things to Consider When Newly Diagnosed With Macular Degeneration

-The day I was diagnosed with AMD: (Gulp…oh no!)
+The day I was diagnosed with Macular Degeneration (AMD): (Gulp…oh no!)
 Eight years ago I was diagnosed with wet AMD in my right eye and dry AMD in my left eye.
 My reaction was shock, fear, and confusion.
 I thought they were telling me I was going blind…soon!

 I knew absolutely nothing about this disease.
 The eye doctor was a retina specialist (RS) who my optometrist referred me to.
 Unfortunately, he spent little time with me and shared very little information about what my future held.
 You may have had a similar experience upon being diagnosed.